-Before restoring an OS disk, specify the fixed IP address of the management port interface.
+Before restoring an OS disk, specify the fixed IP address of the management port interface on the other node in the cluster.
 IPv6 IP addresses cannot be specified.

 --trans [--system-only] [--system-name cluster-name-or-host-name]

 If data is migrated to an HCP system, specify this to use the system settings file and user data saved on the HCP system to recover the system LU and user LU information.
 The following information will be specified in an interactive mode: